-Portraits are 40×40 , with a palette of 16 colors.
+Portraits are 40×40 with a palette of 16 colors.
 Each portrait has its own palette.
 The easiest way to edit portraits and import custom ones is with FF3SE.
-Note that the "trick" to correctly import the palette of the portrait by drawing your palette on the first pixel row also works here.
-It is not mandatory, but it is a useful workaround if you get a bad import.
+Note that the "trick" to have correct import by drawing your palette on the first pixel row also work here.
+However it is not mandatory but a workaround if you get a bad import.

-If you ever directly edit the ROM with a program like YY-CHR, the tile order is as follows:
+If you ever edit directly in the ROM with as an example YY-CHR, the tile order is as follow: